Unfortunately, you can't just deduct whatever you want at any value. All deductions have restrictions. Here are some examples:

 - Child and dependent care credit: This applies to each child (under age 13) or spouse or other person living with you that is physically or mentally handicapped, that you paid someone to care for.

-To learn more about tax deductions and related topics, follow the links on the next page.
+To learn more about tax deductions and related topics, follow the links below.